raffeyang/wechat/README.md

 - [x] Search Contact
 - [x] Open Contact
-- [x] List Wechat ID
+- [x] List WeChat ID
-- [x] Copy Wechat ID
+- [x] Copy WeChat ID
 - [x] Display Avatar
-- [ ] Fix bug
 - [ ] Upload to Raycast Store
+- [ ] Chat directly inside Rycast without opening WeChat
+- [ ] View WeChat History
+- [ ] Toggle WeChat Function

 ## How to Use

-before I create the final version and release it to Raycast Store, you can build it with your own
+before I create the final version and release it to the Raycast Store, you can use it with:

 `npm install && npm run dev`

 ## Known Issue

-When you open a contact conversation, the system will automatically open the browserhow to disable open in browser.
+When you open a contact conversation, the system will automatically open the browser windows, I don't know how to solve it by far.

 ## License